Rural Health Workforce

 - University of South Australia

 In January 2019, based on recommendations from the Steering Committee, the Minister for Health and Wellbeing, the Hon.
-Stephen Wade MLC, announced the following initial funding allocations for 2018-19:
+Stephen Wade MLC, announced the following initial funding allocations under the Rural Health Workforce Strategy for 2018-19:

 - $840,000 for an expanded Digital Telehealth Network (DTN)